sahabpardaz/spring-boot-rest-commons/doc/security.md

 As you see there are two arguments passed to the @EnableCustomSecurity:

 - authenticator: it introduces a class should be used for authentication.
+- applicationBasePathPattern: it is a required parameter that specifies the application's context path pattern.
-- ignoredPaths: using this parameter, you can specify the paths under which the authentication/authorization checks are disabled.
+- ignoredPaths: note that you do not need to force authentication on all REST paths.
+By using this parameter, you can specify the paths under which the authentication/authorization checks are disabled.

 Besides these parameters, you can also pass another argument `authorityPrefix`.
 By default, Spring adds the prefix "ROLE_" to the role names returned by the authentication object.
 But we do not like to manipulate the original role